 Summary Data Sheet (5 Points Total)

 The Summary Data Sheet should be one to four pages and may be single or double spaced.
-The Summary Data Sheet does not count toward the 20-page limit for the Project Narrative.
+The Summary Data Sheet does not count toward the Project Narrative page limit.
 Provide the following information: